207: Wild Rebels

 See previous note on Elvis.
 In music, the tritone is a musical interval formed by three whole tones—for example, the chord between C and F#, which is an augmented fourth, is a tritone.
 Tritones are often used to introduce dissonance in western music.
 Medieval musicians avoided tritones; by the early 18th century, the tritone had earned the nickname "diabolus in musica," or "the devil in music."
 Later, romantic and classical musicians frequently used the tritone to evoke feelings of evil, dread, or doom in their compositions.

 Is this bugging you guys?
 I mean, just let me know if it’s bugging you.
 It tends to annoy people sometimes.
-Is it bugging you?
+I find that I—I don’t know.
+Is that bugging you?

 Possibly another reference to Rattle & Hum (see above note).